-Students with close contact
+Teachers and faculty members with close contact

 - You are identified as having close contact with an infected person.
-(Immediately report to the Health Service Center.) - The suspension period will be two weeks from the date of the last close contact with the infected person. - (Check and record physical condition every day.) - Receive PCR tests in accordance with instructions from public health centers. - Go to "In case of infection" if PCR result is positive.
+(Immediately report to the Health Service Center.) - The suspension period will be 14 days from the day following the date of the last close contact with the infected person. - (Check and record physical condition every day.) - Receive PCR tests in accordance with instructions from public health centers.